dsidirop/CerniesWonderfulFunctions/README.md

 <code>/script UseBGBandage('Warsong Gulch Runecloth Bandage', 'Arathi Basin Runecloth Bandage', 'Alterac Heavy Runecloth Bandage', 'Heavy Runecloth Bandage')</code>

 - UseBGBiscuit(wg, ab, av)
-One action for using Battleground specific biscuits (or food or water if the player doesn't want to use the busciuts) instead of regular food/water.
+One action for using Battleground specific biscuits (or food or water if the player doesn't want to use the biscuits) instead of regular food/water.
 The parameters are based on the item names for each battleground the player wishes to use.
 For example, the following command (the quotation marks are required):

 <code>/script UseBGBiscuit('Warsong Gulch Enriched Ration', 'Arathi Basin Enriched Ration', 'Alterac Manna Biscuit');</code>

+- UseBestBandage()

+One action to use the best bandage the player has in their bags.
+This is essentially a convenience alias to UseBGBandage().

+For example, the following macro command:

+<code>/script UseBestBandage()</code>

 - UseManaPotion()
 One action to use a Mana potion based on location and item availability.
 This prioritizes using Battleground specific